ido90/rl-sentiment-exercise/README.md

 > Note: `--reward_shaping expectation` is already the default, so no need to state it explicitly.

 Observe the results - both the numeric validation scores and model output examples.
 * Did the model learn to be positive?
-How does the learning compare to the binary reward from Exercise 2?
+Compare the learning curves to the binary reward from Exercise 2.
 * Do the outputs look like natural language?
 What might be going wrong?
 * Given the model output examples, would you expect the perplexity score to be high or low?
 Does the actual perplexity metric match your expectation?
 How can you explain this?